Hobo-Hilly/SecurityPlus/Identity-Access-Management/Access-Control-Schemes/README.md

                                         - Access control list or an access control entry an ACE, is an identity that's given a certain level of access to the resource by the owner itself.
 And that's all contained inside of the access control list that is set on the object itself.

-- Filesystem permissions uses DAC like all the time
+- Filesystem permissions use DAC like all the time

 - More specifically, let's talk about things like Windows permissions.
 NTFS permissions.
 Or even share permissions

-EX: How its used
+EX: How it's used
 - If I create a document and let's say Dan and I are on the same team, I want Dan to have maybe a certain level of access, maybe I don't want him to be able to change the permissions.
 Maybe I don't want him to be able to take over ownership of the documents.

 - So I say, you know what, Don, I need your collaboration on this.
 So I give him a modify level permission, right.
 I want him to be able to manipulate the document.
 Maybe the other new person that joins our team I want them to kind of learn the ropes before they actually get to modify anything.